Cloud Storage for Multi-Service Battery Operation (Extended Version): Empirical Study

-The distribution of the aggregated virtual schedule obtained from problem (\ref{eqn:Opt_household}) is represented in Figure \ref{pdf_schedule}.
-The associated mean is $0.2$kW with standard deviation $465$kW.
-The charge commands (positive values) corresponding to the summer period are concentrated around $600$kW while the winter values are spread between $0$ and $500$kW.
-This is due to a higher solar irradiance in the summer, which leads to increased storage of the surplus PV generation during the day.
-While all the discharge commands (negative values) present a peak between -$200$kW and -$500$kW, the distributions of weekdays show a second peak between -$800$kW and -$1000$kW.
+\textbf{Case 1: no access of CSO to external resources} We start with a case where all 116127 users participate in the cloud storage program and the CSO is not allowed to have battery schedule mismatch, that is, facing a very high penalty price.
+The optimal battery energy capacity and power capacity to install in this case are equal to 657.7MWh and 121.7MW, respectively.
+The multiplexing gain is 3.3\%.
+The probability of blocking with no access to external resources is clearly zero, and this is actually the reason for low multiplexing gain.
+Figure \ref{fig:aggre_1} provides a more detailed view of the battery operation by plotting the distribution of the physical battery schedule.
+The mean is 0 with standard deviation 49.4MW for battery schedule in the whole year.
+The charging commands (positive values) corresponding to the summer period are centered around 60MW while for the winter these values are more smoothly spread between 0 and 70MW.
+This is due to a higher solar irradiance in summer and thus increased storage of surplus PV generation during the day.
+While all the discharge commands (negative values) present a peak between -10MW and -50MW, the distributions of weekdays show a second peak in negative values around -100MW.
 This secondary peak corresponds to the intensive discharge during peak hours.
-Indeed, because all households are under the same retail tariff, there is a high correlation in their virtual storage operation during peak periods as they all tend to discharge at the same time.
-This analysis shows how dependent households' storage uses are on parameters such as the retail tariff or PV generation.
-Thus, it is important to aggregate users with different net load profiles or facing different tariffs in order to increase the statistical multiplexing.

-Based on the aggregated virtual storage operation, we compute the optimal battery size to install.
-This is the minimum battery size so that the physical battery is able to follow the aggregated virtual commands at all times, which is equal to $5.73$MWh.
-The corresponding investment cost with a $4$-hour storage capacity is \$$334$k/yr and the CSO's yearly profit is \$$13$k/yr.
-As the virtual storage capacity $c^v$ is equal to $5.97$MWh, the multiplexing gain is $4$\%.
-This multiplexing gain is only due to the statistical multiplexing between households' storage uses.
-If more diverse end user types are considered in addition to households, such as small and medium businesses (SMB), the multiplexing gain would increase.
+Note that the PG\&E tariff used for this study has flat price on weekends without peak hour pricing, which is the reason for no secondary peak on weekends.
+Note that in our data, there is not heterogeneity in prices because all users are under the same retail tariff.
+Therefore there is a high correlation in their virtual storage operation during peak periods.
+The expected profit of the CSO over the simulated year in this case, which is the revenue from the users minus the equivalent battery investment cost and the blocking cost, is equal to \$ 1.5M/yr.